esciencecenter-digital-skills/medical-image-processing/episodes/preparing_for_machine_learning.md

 ## Thought Challenge: Can you see some problems in using output of a pipeline without acessing the original images?

-Think of a couple scenarios where this could be problematic, and possible solutions
+Think of a couple scenarios where this could be problematic, and possible solutions.

 :::::::::::::::::::::::: solution

-## Possible problems with pipelines : solutions
+## Solution

 No one really gauruntees the accuracy of most pipelines.
 The authors of this lesson have had experiences when checking back on images they discovered the pipeline had mislabelled or miscounted features.
 The most important step you can take is to check some of your data by hand.
 If that is not possible, use existing literature to figure out what is actually likely for counts and volumes.
 You could also ask a radiologist if the numbers 'feel' correct.
 If your counts and volumes make no sense by what is known, you probably have a faulty pipeline, proceeed with caution.

 :::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::

 Morphometric or volumetric data is just one type of derived data.
 Radmiomics is another.
 Radiomics is the study of the mathematic qualities of areas of images, for example the entropy or kurtosis.
 Typically we want to segment and/or mask an image down to the area we care about, then apply some code to derive radiomic features.
 While we could write the code ourselves, it's better to use a known package for reproducibility.
-To be trult reproducible in the future we should also think about the standards of the International Bio-imaging Stanstards Initiative [IBSI](https://theibsi.github.io/).
+To be truly reproducible in the future we should also think about the standards of the International Bio-imaging Stanstards Initiative [IBSI](https://theibsi.github.io/).
 Below is a table of open* libaries:

 |        | `mirp`    | `pyradiomics`        | `LIFEx`           |`radiomics`           |